jasonwilliams/mediawiki-support/README.md

 You can easily add [web citations](https://en.wikipedia.org/wiki/Template:Cite_web) directly from VSCode.
 Useful for when updating Wikipedia.
 Just add the URL and most of the parameters will be set.

-Web Archive data is also added automatically.
-Example below:
+The WebArchive database is checked and URL-data added automatically (if exists).
 <img src="./images/webCitation.gif">

 ## Release Notes